Lower Chest Workout – To Turn Heads On The Beach

 When you touch the floor with your chest (or get to the floor as close as possible) this is the lowest point of downward movement.

 To initiate upward movement push yourself explosively up from the floor by straightening your arms in your elbows.
-Your aim is to push yourself so hard from the floor that your arms are lifted from the floor when you are in the highest point of the movement.
+Your aim is to push yourself so hard from the floor that your arms are lifted from the floor when you are at the highest point of the movement.

 Dips